Navigating Immigration Changes

 If the ISS team learns of any issues impacting a student's immigration status, they will reach out to individual students directly and immediately.
 ISS staff members are experts in this area and have the tools needed to support our international students with their immigration needs.

-If you are an international student who has concerns or questions, please come to ISS for advising.
-ISS can provide current, informed guidance directly to students that is responsive to their unique situation and needs, and can connect them with appropriate support and resources as needed.
-International faculty and staff: Please see the international advising team in Human Resources
+If you are an international student who has concerns or questions, please go to ISS during drop-In advising.
+ISS can provide current, informed guidance directly to students that is responsive to their unique situation and can connect them with appropriate support and resources as needed.

-Access campus support resources
+Accessing other campus support resources

 Scam awareness